-Pain and symptoms of other co-morbid illnesses may be missed in people with dementia due to the evidence & practice / Admiral nursing attribution of behaviours and signs to BPSD (see Box 2), rather than an underlying physical pathology (Kostopoulou et al 2008).
+Pain and symptoms of other co-morbid illnesses may be missed in people with dementia due to the attribution of behaviours and signs to the behavioural and psychological symptoms of dementia (BPSD) (see Box 2), rather than an underlying physical pathology (Kostopoulou et al 2008).
 On the face of it, Miriam's signs and symptoms were seen as being due to her dementia and, given the known signs of BPSD (Box 2), this response may not be unusual.
 George had coped as Miriam's main carer for two years, but now struggled with Miriam's behaviour.
 He too thought this was a progression of her dementia and expressed to the district nurse that he 'could cope no longer'.